Private Airlines May Start Flight Operation For Skardu Soon - UrduPoint

 Every week, three flights each were being operated from Lahore and Karachi, two each from Faisalabad and Sialkot, one from Multan, while from Islamabad, it was demand-driven.

-To a query, he replied Skardu airport started operation during the Pakistan Muslim League-Nawaz (PML-N) regime, but completed by the Pakistan Tehreek-e-Insaf (PTI) govt which made serious efforts in that regard.
+To a query, he said work on Skardu airport was started during the Pakistan Muslim League-Nawaz (PML-N) regime, but completed by the Pakistan Tehreek-e-Insaf (PTI) govt which made serious efforts in that regard.

 The airport was being upgraded by the present government to welcome international airlines that, according to Raja Nasir, were in contact with the authorities concerned in Pakistan.